saltstack/salt-get-started/config/jinja.md

   difficulty: 3
 ---

-{: section gs-sidebar :}
+{: section sidebar :}

-#### More Jinja2 {.sidebar}
+#### More Jinja2

 Jinja2 is widely used, and there is a lot more detail in the [Jinja2 docs](http://jinja.pocoo.org/docs/dev/).

-{: end gs-sidebar :}
+{: end sidebar :}

-Salt includes the Jinja2 templating engine which can be used in state files, pillar files, and other files managed by Salt.
+Salt includes the Jinja2 templating engine which can be used in Salt state files, Salt pillar files, and other files managed by Salt.

-Salt lets you use Jinja to access minion configuration values, grains and pillar data, and call Salt execution modules.
+Salt lets you use Jinja to access minion configuration values, grains and Salt pillar data, and call Salt execution modules.
 This is in additional to the standard control structures and Python data types that are already available in Jinja.

 ## Conditionals

-One of the most common uses of Jinja is to insert conditional statements into pillar files.
+One of the most common uses of Jinja is to insert conditional statements into Salt pillar files.

 Because many distros have different package names, you can use the `os` grain to set platform specific paths, package names, and other values.